Unit Testing Workshop

-This Zoom-based workshop is spread over 4 three hour long sessions.
+This workshop (virtual or in-person) is spread over 4 three hour-long sessions.
 It begins with the why of unit testing and its benefits and quickly gets into the how.
 We’ll learn about all the available tools.
 We’ll also learn about the benefits of writing the tests first.
 We’ll dive into techniques to deal with difficult to test code.
 Lastly we will talk about how to apply unit testing to popular frameworks like the DQMH and the AF.
 By the end of the workshop we’ll be comfortable writing and running unit tests for all kinds of LabVIEW code, even code that may initially seem hard to test.

 Who is this for?

 This workshop is for anyone who writes code in LabVIEW.
 We can all benefit from unit testing.
 It can help us write more reliable and maintainable code.
 If you have never heard of unit testing, there is no better time to start.
 If you have heard of unit testing and maybe tried it, but struggled or got discouraged, this seminar will provide some new insight into what makes a good test and how to write maintainable tests.
 If you already have a bunch of tests, this seminar will teach you how to maintain them, keep them organized, and how to run them programmatically.

 NOTE: To get the most out of this workshop you should be familiar with Object Oriented Programming.
 The second half of the workshop uses it quite a bit.

 The workshop is broken into several lessons.
 The first set of lessons addresses tho basics of unit testing.
 The second set of modules covers techniques for hard to test code and how to integrate Unit Testing with Continuous Integration.
 This is the current outline.
 Every time we teach a workshop we learn something new, so we are constantly tweaking it.

 Lesson 1 – What is Unit Testing

 - Background Information – What is Unit Testing?
 What is a unit?